One of my favorite recipes here on my site is my Protein Churro Bites.

 - Remove your donuts from the pan and lightly spray them with butter spray.
 You can use cooking spray or brush them with melted butter, too.
 Roll them around in the cinnamon-sugar mixture, then add to your air fryer basket.
 Leave space in between each donut in the air fryer to ensure they cook evenly- mine fit 4 at one time.

-- Air fry at 350 degrees for 6 minutes.
-After 3 minutes, use tongs to flip the donuts over so they crisp on each side.
+- Air fry at 350 degrees for 5 minutes.
+Flip the donuts halfway through (using tongs) to help them crisp up on each side.

 - Allow the Churro Donuts to cool on a cooling rack for about 5-10 minutes, then dig in!